knack-tactical/PVS-69/Gen3 FOXTROT/README.md

 Added CS mount quick change system.
 Still usable with the classic caps (Called 'NE3 Stock Sensor Cap' in .step)

-Added holes to screw the sensor down for the quick change.
+Added holes to screw the sensor down for the lens quick change system.

 New Gen4 Bridge (front load) does not require brass tubing however, should be able to accept it.